DeepRec-AI/DeepRec/modelzoo/features/GPUFusedEmbedding/DLRM/README.md

-# DeepFM with GPU Fused Embedding
+# DLRM with GPU Fused Embedding

 The model structure, hyper params, dataset, etc, are all same to [DLRM](../../../DLRM/README.md).
 Please follow the instruction there to prepare, setup and run the model.